herrbischoff/awesome-command-line-apps/README.md

 ## Send a Tip my Way

-In case you feel particularly generous today, you can buy me a coffee.
+In case you feel particularly generous today, you could buy me a coffee.
 That would really make my day.
 Kindness of strangers and all that.
 If you can't or won't, no hard feelings.

 Bitcoin: `1HXi42h9Uk5LmDrq1rVv8ykaFoeARTXw9P`